Large-scale simultaneous inference under dependence: Proof for asymh

-which is integrable with regard normal density.
-In the following, we focus on quantifying the limitation of the conditional probability in \eqref{condprob}, for which we need the following lemma, which characterizes the distribution of $p_i^r$ for $r \neq \pm \infty$. \begin{lemma} Denote the CDF of $p_i^r$ (with $p_i$ defined in \eqref{decomp2}) conditioning on $Z_0 = z_0$ in its expression as $F_{r, \rho, z_0}$, and the corresponding density as $f_{r, \rho, z_0}$, we have that:
+where the last equality is true by applying dominance convergence theorem since the inner probability is integrable.
+In the following, we focus on quantifying the limitation of the conditional probability for which we need \lemref{cdf} to characterizes the distribution of $p_i^r$ for $r \neq \pm \infty$. \begin{lemma} Denote the CDF of $p_i^r$ (with $p_i$ defined in \eqref{decomp2}) conditioning on $Z_0 = z_0$ as $F_{r, \rho, z_0}$, and the corresponding density as $f_{r, \rho, z_0}$, we have that:

 where we take $y^{-(\frac{1}{(\rho-1)r} +1)} = \exp(-\frac{y}{\rho-1})$ when $r=0$. \end{lemma} \begin{proof} Without loss of generality, we only prove for the case $r\geq 0$.
 Firstly, when $r>0$, we have: